irllyliketoast/Financial-Bloom/README.md

 - **Users can customize their dashboard (Useful)**
 - **Users can choose between different savings plans (Important)**
 - **Users can close their account (Useful)**

 ---

-## **Dashboard Page (After the Home Page):**
-- Users can create and modify a monthly budget that reflects their goals.
-- Users can follow preset budgets or create their own.
-- Users can add debts and income to their account.
-- Users can set up milestones for debt or savings goals.
-- Users choose which type of plant represents their milestones.
-- Users can apply other forms of income to the monthly budget (side gigs, odd jobs, gifts, etc.).
-- Users can deduct emergency money from savings/budget.
-- Users can compare or share their gardens with others.
-- Users can celebrate progress by “watering” their garden and logging it.
-- Users can log debts to track, represented by a "rock" in the garden.
-- Users can opt into daily tips to help stay on budget.

----
 ## **Future Enhancements**